Fire and rescue services

 If you're refused entry under the VWP, you generally don't have the right to an attorney or to appeal the decision.

-US authorities may still deny boarding of any US-bound traveller showing signs of illness.
 Expect enhanced screening procedures, including for domestic flights within the US.

-For further information regarding requirements before and during travel to the US and following your arrival, visit the CDC website.
+For further information regarding precautions to take before and during travel to the US and after arrival, visit the Centers for Disease Control and Prevention (CDC) website.

 Biometrics